English versions

 Contents from the report

-The 2022 Evidence Commission report (including executive summary, separate chapters and sections) is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.
+The 2022 Global Evidence Commission report (including executive summary, separate chapters and sections) is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.
 Copyright © 2022 McMaster University.
 All rights reserved.
 No part of this report may be adapted in any way without the priori written permission of the publisher.

 1.0 Introduction PDF | PPT